OCamlverse/ocamlverse.github.io/content/subtleties.md

   At present `open!` also suppresses a warning indicating that no definitions in the opened module are used within `open!`'s scope.
-There is some disagreement about this behavior; see the discussion at this OCaml PR: [unused open" warning was incorrectly suppressed by "open!"](https://github.com/ocaml/ocaml/pull/1110).
+There is some disagreement about whether this behavior is desirable; see the discussion at this OCaml PR: [unused open" warning was incorrectly suppressed by "open!"](https://github.com/ocaml/ocaml/pull/1110).